Moreholidays February Umbrella Day

 History and Origin of Don't Cry Over Spilled Milk Day

-Our research did not find the creator or the origin of this day.
+Despite our extensive research, we did not find the creator or the origin of this day.

 Even though we do not know anything about the creator of this day, don’t cry over it.
 Make sure you add this special day to your calendar project.
 We believe the positive attitude message this holiday sends, can impact people’s lives in a very good way.